What we know so far about the Minneapolis police shooting

 Who were the victims?

-Three people died and four were wounded in the shooting.
-Along with Mitchell, a bystander was killed.
+Three people died in the shooting.
 The person believed to have killed Mitchell died in an exchange of gunfire with police.

-Two of the wounded suffered life-threatening injuries and are in critical condition, a police spokesman said Friday morning.
+Late Friday afternoon, the Hennepin County Medical Examiner's Office released the identity of the third person killed.
+Osman Said Jimale, 32, was one of two victims shot in a Blaisdell Avenue apartment, which set off the police response.
+He was shot multiple times, the Examiner's Office disclosed.

+Four people were wounded but alive: the second officer, the firefighter, the bystander and the other person found inside the apartment.

-Of those injured or killed, Mitchell is the only victim to be identified by officials.
+Of those injured or killed, Mitchell and Jimale are the only victims to be identified by officials.

 What do we know about Jamal Mitchell?